pewpewlive/hybroid-docs/src/content/docs/language-features/comments.md

 ## Comments

-Comments in Hybroid are like in any other C-style language.
+Comments in Hybroid Live are like in any other C-style language.

 `//` indicates a single-line comment.